-The Pioneer PL-514 belt drive turntable is a classic.
-There’s not much more to add except watch the video and try to grab one if you find one for sale.
+The Pioneer PL-514 belt-drive turntable is an absolute classic.
+There’s really not much more to add, so come and find out why.

 Check out my video, below, and read on for more details.